 SPORTIME staff/coaches and members/players/students/campers have easy access to ample supplies of hand sanitizer and sanitizing supplies (spray bottles and paper towels, or wipes if available), which are available on all tennis courts, volleyball courts and in or near other playing areas, gym/fitness areas and facility lobbies, locker rooms, offices and common areas.
-Coaches and maintenance and housekeeping staff will use these products to sanitize their hands and to sanitize equipment, such as ball carts, ball hoppers, fitness equipment, rackets and benches, to ensure their safety and that of all players and guests.

 All SPORTIME staff members, including all full-time and part-time employees, and all tennis, fitness and sports coaches and camp counselors, undergo a rigorous training on all Covid-19 related protocols and standard operating procedures, and receive additional training when they are updated.

 All local, state, federal and other governmental mandates, protocols and directives will be followed to ensure the safety of all SPORTIME staff members and customers.

 Pick-Up and Drop-Off Procedures

 - Parents are encouraged to drop-off students no more than 5-10 minutes in advance of the start of a scheduled lesson or program, court-time, personal/athletic training session or other service, and to pick them up immediately at the conclusion of the same, to avoid players congregating/waiting in lobbies and other areas.
 Parents and students who arrive for a program or service more than 10 minutes in advance, should remain in their cars until 5 minutes prior.

 - Parents should avoid entering SPORTIME indoor spaces/buildings whenever feasible to avoid crowding and contact.
 Business transactions should be handled via email and phone whenever possible